-Our Philly cheesesteak casserole is the best way for you to enjoy all the flavors you love from Philly cheesesteak without all of the carbs or gluten you don’t!
-We are combining thin-sliced beef, crimini mushrooms, and bell peppers with a delicious cheese sauce, all in one skillet, and all in under 30-minutes!
+Our Philly cheesesteak casserole recipe is the best way for you to enjoy all the flavors you love from Philly cheesesteak without all of the carbs or gluten you don't!
+We are combining thin-sliced beef steak, crimini mushrooms, and bell peppers with a delicious cheese sauce, all in one skillet, and all in under 30-minutes!

-This Philly cheesesteak casserole recipe is going to become your new favorite way to enjoy a low-carb Philly cheesesteak.
-While this might not be a traditional Philly cheesesteak, if you’re a traditionalist you can adapt the ingredients to suite your tastebuds and traditions.
+Our Philly cheesesteak casserole recipe is going to become your new favorite way to enjoy a low-carb Philly cheesesteak.
+While this might not be a traditional Philly cheesesteak, if you're a traditionalist you can adapt the ingredients to suit your tastebuds and traditions.

-- With two types of cheeses, both cream cheese and provolone, your Philly cheesesteak casserole is dripping in that ooey-gooey cheesy goodness the traditional sub is known for.
+- With two types of cheeses, both cream cheese, and shredded or sliced provolone cheese, the Philly cheesesteak casserole recipe is dripping in that ooey-gooey cheesy goodness the traditional sub is known for.

 - No artificial ingredients or pre-packaged mixes are used.

-- It takes less than 30 minutes to cook the entire recipe.
+- It takes less than 30 minutes to cook the entire Philly cheese steak casserole recipe!

 - Filled with beef and vegetables, keto Philly cheesesteak casserole is a hearty and flavorful one-pan dinner that hits all the right notes and doesn't leave you missing a thing!

-- Philly cheesesteak casserole with cream cheese and provolone is perfect for gluten-free, low-carb, and keto eaters alike.
+- Philly cheese steak casserole with cream cheese and provolone cheese is a popular spin on a traditional Philly cheesesteak is perfect for gluten-free, low-carb, and keto eaters alike.

 - Olive Oil